 - i.
-Sub-base: 25mm crushed gravel.

-- ii.
-Surface: City mix "B" hot mix asphalt.
+Sub-base: 25mm crushed gravel. - ii.
+Surface: Mix "B-50" asphaltic concrete. - iii.

-- iii.
 Bollard (Detail Sheets #31 & 32): schedule 20 steel pipe minimum 140mm outside diameter; 1m height with 0.75m in ground in concrete; steel cap welded on.
 Bollard to be painted white with 2 strips of reflective tape.
 All paint is to be powder-coated polyester.
 The bollard will be permanent unless a service vehicle cannot maneuver around it.
-In this case, it shall be removable.
+In this case, it shall be removable. - iv.

-iv.
 Root Barriers: 40mil. thickness HDPE (high-density polyethylene) product or approved equal (Detail Sheets #37 & 37a).
 NOTE: mil.
 Unit of measurement used for plastic thickness; 40mil. = 1mm.